Body Care Menu Icon

 Best Seller

-● Natural Ingredients: Infused with coconut oil to nourish the scalp, butterfly pea extract for healthy, shiny hair, and keratin to strengthen hair structure.
+Natural Ingredients: Infused with nourishing coconut oil to pamper your scalp, butterfly pea extract for healthy and shiny hair, and keratin to strengthen your hair structure.
+This blend not only colors your hair but also enhances your overall hair care routine.

-● Variety of Shades: Available in multiple shades including Natural Black, Dark Brown, Light Brown, Coke Brown, Brown Caramel, and Reddish Brown.
+Variety of Shades: Choose from a range of beautiful shades, including Natural Black, Dark Brown, Light Brown, Coke Brown, Brown Caramel, and Reddish Brown, allowing you to find the perfect hue to match your style while enhancing your hair care experience.

-Choose Carebeau Hair Color Shampoo for an easy, effective, and nourishing way to color your hair.
+Choose Carebeau Hair Color Shampoo for an effortless, effective, and nourishing way to color your hair while prioritizing your hair care needs!

 Formulation